 Recently, FTM sat down with Josephine to learn more about her early life, her love story and the key to a happy life and successful marriage.

 Born in 1916, Josephine is the youngest child of her Lebanese parents, Betsy and Jabour.
 Jo grew up in Cincinnati where her father owned and operated a pool hall on Sycamore St. The family lived above the pool hall in a small apartment.
-When Jo was 9 months old, her mother passed away and her Dad had to take care of her and her two older siblings, Aziz and Julie.
+When Jo was nine months old, her mother passed away and her Dad had to take care of her and her two older siblings, Aziz and Julie.

 Jo attended St. Xavier School in Cincinnati and when FTM asked about her memories from that time in her life, she lit up.
-“I loved school but I only went to school until the 8th grade because my father went blind and I had to take care of her.
-I remember Sister Cecilia loved me, she crocheted me a hat and scarf for me.
+“I loved school but I only went to school until the 8th grade because my father went blind and I had to take care of him.
+I remember Sister Cecilia loved me, she knit me a hat and scarf for me.
 I sent her a Mother’s Day card.
 She was so good to me — advising me, telling me never to wear makeup because I was beautiful the way I was.”

 At school, Jo and other students were treated to weekly movies...but they couldn’t read so Father Finn would read to them.
 “Every Monday night at St. Xavier School, they’d show a movie.
 Father Finn would gather us around and read the movie to us.
-He always talked to us, told us to be careful, obey parents.”
+He always talked to us, told us to be careful, obey our parents.”

 Times were tough growing up but Jo’s older sister Julie did her best to be a mother to Jo.
 “My father wasn’t concerned with holidays so my sister and her friends saved up their money to buy me a doll.
-They hit it under the bed and as I was playing jacks one day, the ball went under the bed and I found it.
+They hid it under the bed and as I was playing jacks one day, the ball went under the bed and I found it.
 I said ‘Santa Claus was here!’
 And it just broke her heart because she wanted to give me that doll.
 She always tried to be a mother to me.”

 In 1935, Jo met her future husband Charlie for the first time.
 One of her friends, whom she called “Baby”, had a grocery store near her apartment.
 Jo got a job there helping Baby out.
-On her way to work one day, she passed 2 men waiting for a bus to take them to the swimming pool at Sycamore St. and 4th.
+On her way to work one day, she passed two men waiting for a bus to take them to the swimming pool at Sycamore St. and 4th.
 One of them was Charlie.
 “Our eyes met and my knees started shaking.
-He finally came in the story and bought something.
+He finally came in the store and bought something.
 He said the same thing happened to him.
 He thought I was the most beautiful girl.”
 Charlie asked Jo on a date but her father Jabour wouldn’t allow her to date at 19.

 Little did she know their paths would cross again during the Great Flood of 1937.
 She and her sister Julie and brother-in-law Nelson decided to go look at the flood waters and before going, they stopped at a store.
 Jo ran in to buy a ‘Coca-Cola’ and lo and behold; Charlie was working the counter.
-“I went up to the counter and said ‘I’ll have this please’ and he said ‘Is that right??
+“I went up to the counter and said, ‘I’ll have this please’ and he said ‘Is that right??
 Why’d you stand me up?’
 I was so embarrassed I ran back out to the car and said ‘Step on it Nelson!
-The fella I stood up is is in there!’
-Charlie ran out, stood on the rails of the car and said ‘If you stop, I’ll buy you a beer at the restaurant across the street.’
+The fella I stood up is in there!’
+Charlie ran out, stood on the rails of the car and said, ‘If you stop, I’ll buy you a beer at the restaurant across the street.’
 Nelson agreed and Charlie and Jo talked and danced the night away.
 “His friends kept asking for the next dance but Charlie told them no.”

 Jo’s father finally agreed to let them date but Charlie was so enamoured with Jo that he wanted to get married immediately.
 The problem was that Jo’s father Jabour didn’t like him.
 “He said he was ‘too worldly wise’ for me.
 Charlie would come around the house and Dad would shove him but Charlie wouldn’t give up.”